 Properties of acids

-Acids are complex chemical substances which contain hydrogen atoms that can be substituted by the atom of metal to form a salt.
+Acids are complex chemicals that contain hydrogen atoms that can be replaced with metal atoms and form salts.

-Acids differ in basicity: Basicity is determined by the number of hydrogen atoms included in their composition.
-For example, sulphur - H2SO4 - dibasic, because it is composed of 2 hydrogen atoms.
+Acids differ in basicity: Basicity is determined with the number of hydrogen atoms included in their composition.
+For example, sulfuric acid - H2SO4 - two-base, because it consists of 2 hydrogen atoms.

-Acid also share on oxygen-containing and not containing oxygen.
-For example, HCl - does not contain atoms of oxygen, and H2CO3 - carbonic acid contains 3 atoms of oxygen and is oxygenated.
+Acids are also divided into oxygen-containing and non-oxygen-containing.
+For example, salt - HCl-does not contain oxygen atoms, and H2СO3 - carbonic acid - contains 3 oxygen atoms and is oxygen-containing.

-Now let consider the properties of acids and their chemical reaction with simple and complex substances.
+Now let's examine more detail the properties of acids and their chemical reaction with simple and complex substances.

-For example, 2H2SO4 + Cu → CuSO4 + SO2 +2H2O in this case, the sulfuric acid is concentrated.
-Not concentrated acid doesn't react with copper (Cu).
+2H2SO4 + Cu → CuSO4 + SO2 +2H2O - in this case, the sulfuric acid is concentrated.
+Diluted - does not affect to copper (Cu) in any way.